5 Ways to Teach Students About Juneteenth

 5. Teach Students About Juneteenth Through Community

 Community is an important aspect of Juneteenth celebrations.
-In prior years, communities have gathered together to host events like parades and block parties featuring marching bands, drumlines, and floats.
+Communities gather together to host events like parades and block parties featuring marching bands, drumlines, and floats.
 Events like these are fun for the whole family and represent the true spirit of Juneteenth.
-This summer, there will likely be a variety of events that you and your K–12 student can attend to celebrate Juneteenth for its freedom, diversity, and inclusion.
+This summer, there will likely be a variety of events that you and your K–12 student can attend to celebrate Juneteenth.

 Another great community outlet is your local library or museum.
-On historical holidays like Juneteenth, libraries often host readings that allow people to discover African American authors, musicians, and poets.
-Events may only last a few hours, but can give your student a glimpse into how meaningful community connections can be viewed as educational opportunities!
+On historical holidays like Juneteenth, libraries often host readings that allow people to discover Black authors, musicians, and poets.
+This can give your student a glimpse into how meaningful community connections can be viewed as educational opportunities!

 From books to community events, there are so many fun and empowering ways your online student can learn about this historical holiday!